 Tony White

-Tony White is the University Librarian, Dorothy H. Hoover Library, OCAD University, Toronto, Ontario.
-Previous positions include working as the Florence and Herbert Irving Associate Chief Librarian, Thomas J. Watson Library, The Metropolitan Museum of Art; Director of Decker Library, Maryland Institute College of Art (MICA); Head of the Fine Arts Library, Indiana University Bloomington (IUB).
-During his time at IUB he served as Director of the Specialization in Art Librarianship, teaching the Art Librarianship seminar, and the Art History Research Methods course.
-He has taught studio art courses on artists’ books at MICA and Pratt Institute.
+Tony White is the Library Director, Purchase College, the State University of New York.
+Previous positions include working as University Librarian, Dorothy H. Hoover Library, OCAD University, Toronto, Ontario; Florence and Herbert Irving Associate Chief Librarian, Thomas J. Watson Library, the Metropolitan Museum of Art; Director of Decker Library, Maryland Institute College of Art (MICA); and Head of the Fine Arts Library, Indiana University Bloomington (IUB).
+During his time at IUB, he served as Director of the Specialization in Art Librarianship, teaching the Art Librarianship seminar and the Art History Research Methods course.
+He has taught studio art courses on artists’ books at MICA and the Pratt Institute.
 He was the first appointed Field Editor for Artists’ Books and Books for Artists for the College Art Association’s online reviews journal.
-He has curated exhibitions at Yale University’s Sterling Memorial Library, the Museum of Printing History, The Center for Book Arts, the Lilly Library, and the Columbia College Center for Book and Paper Arts, among others.
+He has curated exhibitions at Yale University’s Sterling Memorial Library, the Museum of Printing History, the Center for Book Arts, the Lilly Library, and the Columbia College Center for Book and Paper Arts, among others.
 He is a founding board member of the College Book Art Association, and he founded the Contemporary Artists’ Books Conference held each fall at MOMA’s PS 1 (2007-2018), as part of the New York Art Book Fair.
-For several years he served on the editorial board of the Journal of Artists’ Books, guest editing issue 25.
+For several years, he served on the editorial board of the Journal of Artists’ Books, guest-editing issue 25.